 “Fallout is one of the greatest game series of all time,” Joy and Nolan said after the first reveal.
 “Each chapter of this insanely imaginative story has cost us countless hours we could have spent with family and friends.
 So we’re incredibly excited to partner with Todd Howard and the rest of the brilliant lunatics at Bethesda to bring this massive, subversive, and darkly funny universe to life with Amazon Studios.”

-There you have it, that was everything we know so far about the eagerly-awaited Fallout TV show.
+So there you have it, that was everything we know so far about the eagerly-awaited Fallout TV show.
 As more and more information is revealed, be sure to check back on this page for the latest updates.